The Greatest Battle Lies Within

 The knight lowered his sword, sensing no danger with something deeper than his senses, though the whisps of warning and foreboding still whispered through the thick air.

-“Sir Dargan of Clovedale.”
+“Sir Dargan of Cloverdale.”
 The young man broke the silence, his voice not a whisper but still light as a breath, carried on the breeze.
 Not a shout but deep as the tree roots entangled in dark, rich soil.

 The knight took a step forward at his name, the hairs on his arms prickling as the violet glow touched through his sleeves to his skin and glinted faintly on the pocked and worn metal of his vambraces.
 “Are you the seventh guardian?”
 His voice cut though the weight of the wood, harsh and gruff after that of the other.